 - You will be required to complete a bond claim form to have your bond returned from the Bond Authority.

 - Any unpaid rent and other costs, such as water will also be deducted from the bond, should there be enough bond remaining after other costs have been deducted.

 - Outstanding rent is a debt you owe, and the landlord or property manager may seek a tribunal judgment against you to recover this.
 This could also result in a default being lodged on your rental history on the National Tenancy Database or other tenancy databases.

-You would be required to pay the bond on your new property even if you haven’t received a refund of your bond from your previous properties.
+If you’re moving, you’ll be expected to pay a bond for your new place, even if you haven’t received a refund from your previous place.

 RentBond can assist you with a rental bond loan for up to $10,000.
-When you get your bond back from your other property you vacated you can continue ‘on the payment plan or pay-off your RentBond without any penalty fee.
+When you get your bond back from the other property you vacated you can continue on the payment plan or pay off your RentBond without any penalty fee.